HOPLAB-LBP/hoplab-wiki/docs/get-started/admin-procedures.md

 ## Reserve a room for a meeting

-In order to book a room, contact [Ying Cay]([PLACEHOLDER]).
+In order to book a room, contact [Ying Cai]([PLACEHOLDER]).
 You can check which rooms are available yourself through KU Loket:

 1. Go to KU Loket, navigate to the tab "**HSE & Spaces**" and click on "**Classroom reservations**" (Dutch only)
 2. Click "**Selecteer lokalen**" and create the following selection to see all the rooms in the PSI: